How to Can Food

-- Remove your jars from the canner and cool them for 24 hours on the counter with two towels between the counter and the jar.
+- Remove jars from the canner & cool them on the counter for 24 hours with two towels between them.
 The towels prevent thermal shock from a hot jar on a cold counter, which can crack the jar and ruin all your hard work.

 - Check the lids for proper seal by pressing the button on the lid.
 If it presses and pops back up, the jar didn’t seal.
 This food should be refrigerated and eaten first.
 For more on failure to seal, see the common issues below.